jitsedesmet/thesis/_papers/thesis-report/chapters/future-work.typ

 == Smart Access Control

 Both @wac and @acp don't allow users to create access control rules based on the @rdf content itself.
-Since a long time, efforts exist to change this, one such effort is the #link("https://www.bergnet.org/people/bergi/files/documents/2014-02-14/index.html#/")[Universal Access Control] of Thomas bergwinkl.
+Since a long time, efforts exist to change this, one such effort is the #link("https://www.bergnet.org/people/bergi/files/documents/2014-02-14/index.html#/")[Universal Access Control] of Thomas Bergwinkl.
 A motivation for disallowing these kinds of policies could be the rise in complexity.
 However, through the resource description formats like Shape Trees and @sgv, one could argue that we express what data is in a resource.
 Therefore, we could extract an access control policy in function of the data based on the policy on the document.